Yue-0/DiffTrack/README.md

 ros2 launch tracker tracking.launch.py
 ```

-Use `2D Goal Pose` to control the target movement, the tracker will track the target autonomously.
+Use `2D Goal Pose` to control the target's movement, or press the `U` key and click on the map to initiate the target's random movement.